Megan Carter: International play

-Carter represented Canada at the 2019 IIHF World Women's U18 Championship where she was scoreless in four games and won a gold medal.
+Carter represented Canada at the 2019 IIHF World Women's U18 Championship and won a gold medal.

 Personal life

-Cater was born to Brad and Leanne Carter, and has two sisters, Lauren and Ashlyn.
+Carter was born to Brad and Leanne Carter, and has two sisters, Lauren and Ashlyn.
 She graduated from Northeastern University with a bachelor's degree in biology.
 She then obtained a master's degree in human movement and rehabilitation science in 2024.